FabrizioBrancati/BFKit-Swift/README.md

 ###Warning
 The following installing methods doesn't allows to declare ```Array``` and ```Dictionary``` extensions as public due to a bug in the compiler
 [Read more](https://devforums.apple.com/message/983747)

+####iOS 9
+From iOS 9 this bug will be fixed, and once it'll be released I'll update BFKit-Swift to take advantage of this! ;)
 ---

 ####iOS 8 (or later) compatible